stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 unconscious and irrational flight, and only when I was close to my tent did I fully realise why I had run.
 Then it came to me.
 The queer dark stone was something which I had dreamed and read about, and which was linked with the uttermost horrors of the aeon-old legendry.
-It was one of the blocks of that basaltic elder masonry which the fabled Great Race held in such fear&mdash;the tall, windowless ruins left by those brooding, half-material, alien Things that festered in earth&rsquo;s nether abysses and against whose wind-like, invisible forces the trap-doors were sealed and the sleepless sentinels posted.
+It was one of the blocks of that basaltic elder masonry which the fabled Great Race held in such fear--the tall, windowless ruins left by those brooding, half-material, alien Things that festered in earth's nether abysses and against whose wind-like, invisible forces the trap-doors were sealed and the sleepless sentinels posted.

   I remained awake all that night, but by dawn realised how silly I had been to let the shadow of a myth upset me.
-Instead of being frightened, I should have had a discoverer&rsquo;s enthusiasm.
+Instead of being frightened, I should have had a discoverer's enthusiasm.
 The next forenoon I told the others about my find, and Dyer, Freeborn, Boyle, my son, and I set out to view the anomalous block.
 Failure, however, confronted us.
-I had formed no clear idea of the stone&rsquo;s location, and a late wind had wholly altered the hillocks of shifting sand.
+I had formed no clear idea of the stone's location, and a late wind had wholly altered the hillocks of shifting sand.

     VI.

-I come now to the crucial and most difficult part of my narrative&mdash;all the more difficult because I cannot be quite certain of its reality.
-At times I feel uncomfortably sure that I was not dreaming or deluded; and it is this feeling&mdash;in view of the stupendous implications which the objective truth of my experience would raise&mdash;which impels me to make this record.
+I come now to the crucial and most difficult part of my narrative--all the more difficult because I cannot be quite certain of its reality.
+At times I feel uncomfortably sure that I was not dreaming or deluded; and it is this feeling--in view of the stupendous implications which the objective truth of my experience would raise--which impels me to make this record.
-My son&mdash;a trained psychologist with the fullest and most sympathetic knowledge of my whole case&mdash;shall be the primary judge of what I have to tell.
+My son--a trained psychologist with the fullest and most sympathetic knowledge of my whole case--shall be the primary judge of what I have to tell.

   First let me outline the externals of the matter, as those at the camp know them.
 On the night of July 17&ndash;18, after a windy day, I retired early but could not sleep.
-Rising shortly before eleven, and afflicted as usual with that strange feeling regarding the northeastward terrain, I set out on one of my typical nocturnal walks; seeing and greeting only one person&mdash;an Australian miner named Tupper&mdash;as I left our precincts.
+Rising shortly before eleven, and afflicted as usual with that strange feeling regarding the northeastward terrain, I set out on one of my typical nocturnal walks; seeing and greeting only one person--an Australian miner named Tupper--as I left our precincts.
 The moon, slightly past full, shone from a clear sky and drenched the ancient sands with a white, leprous radiance which seemed to me somehow infinitely evil.
 There was no longer any wind, nor did any return for nearly five hours, as amply attested by Tupper and others who did not sleep through the